 Welcome to my site!

-I have worked as an MTV intern in New York City, a Hollywood production assistant, a first, second, and third-grade teacher in Houston, and as a children’s librarian for The New York Public Library at the Countee Cullen Library in Harlem.
+I have worked as an MTV intern in New York City, a Hollywood production assistant, a first, second, and third-grade teacher in Houston, and as a children’s librarian for The New York Public Library at the historic Countee Cullen Library in Harlem.
 While I have enjoyed working in many different arenas, my true passion has always been writing and making up stories, so now I am working toward achieving my dream job of becoming a novelist.

 Here on my site, I share my adventures in reading, writing, movie-watching, sewing, and learning how to play the viola again (after not having played regularly since high school–over 18 years ago).
 I’ve loved good food since 1982, so I definitely like to throw some food love into the mix as well.
 I enjoy things that are entertaining and inspiring.
 Hopefully, my site will offer some of those things to you.
 If you have similar tastes, stay tuned…